The 9 Best Clocking-In Systems for Your Business

 Weaknesses

 Planday makes our list because of its easy clocking-in process, which it accomplishes without offering a physical clocking-in machine.
-Rather than your employees needing to use a key fob, card, or enter their biometric data at a terminal at your premises, they can simply clock in remotely, from an app on their smartphone or tablet.
+Rather than your employees needing to use a key fob, card or enter their biometric data at a terminal at your premises, they can simply clock in remotely, from an app on their smartphone or tablet.

 Planday works a bit like a social networking site, making shift data visible in real time.
-Employees can swap shifts or holidays, so management only need to approve the swap instead of organising it.
+Employees can swap shifts or holidays, so management only needs to approve the swap instead of organising it.

 planday app